ut-amrl/plunder/2D-merge/README.md

 # 2D Merge
 This module is the setup for a vehicle dealing with lane-merges.
-The goal is to make room for a vehicle merging onto the highway without crashing into other vehicles.
+The goal is to quickly move from the leftmost lane to the rightmost lane without crashing into other vehicles.

 ## File Organization
 - **domain.h** - defines the problem domain, including the spaces $H$, $L$, and $O$